 ROAR was originally designed to leverage the new and improved services under Medi-Cal through California Advancing and Innovating Medi-Cal (CalAIM) and specifically the state's justice-involved initiative.
 The Justice-Involved (JI) initiative aims to connect Medi-Cal eligible members to community-based care, offering them services up to 90 days before their release from custody to stabilize their health conditions and establish a plan for their community-based care (collectively referred to as "pre-release services").
-Per the state's Department of Health Care Services (DHCS) requirements, all Counties are required to go live with CalAIM JI initiative by September 30, 2026.
-Sacramento County originally planned to implement the CalAIM JI initiative ahead of the state's deadline; however, after assessing operational readiness and carefully observing the Statewide rollout, the County has made the difficult decision to defer implementation to align with the deadline.
-This is being done for three (3) key reasons:
+Per the state's Department of Health Care Services requirements, all Counties are required to go live with CalAIM JI initiative by September 30, 2026.
+Sacramento County originally planned to implement the CalAIM JI initiative ahead of the state's deadline; however, implementation is now aligned the September 30, 2026 timeline due to challenges with electronic records systems enhancements and integration necessary for not only meeting CalAIM JI requirements, but also for ensuring system changes are in place and operational (new policies and procedures) for day-to-day decisions regarding care in-custody and continuity of care in the community upon release.